 Your consent

-By asking us to assist with your insurance needs, or when you subscribe to any of the informed by Planned Cover risk and educational services you consent to the collection and use of the information you have provided to us for the purposes described above.
+By asking us to assist with your insurance needs, you consent to the collection and use of the information you have provided to us for the purposes described above.

 Tell us what you think